 Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

-In previous article, we discussed how to construct a command-line barcode and QR code scanning application using Java and Dynamsoft Barcode Reader.
-In this article, we will create more fancy applications, such as a desktop GUI application and a web application.
-In addition, we will import ZXing SDK to make a comparison with Dynamsoft Barcode Reader.
+In a previous article, we explored how to create a command-line barcode and QR code scanning application using Java and the Dynamsoft Barcode Reader.
+This article will delve into building more sophisticated applications, such as a desktop GUI application and a web application.
+Additionally, we will integrate the ZXing SDK to compare it with the Dynamsoft Barcode Reader.

 Maven Configuration